 Yes!
-I recommend storing the arancini in separate container than the finishing tomato sauce.
-If you heat them in the microwave they'll be soft, and if you heat them in the oven/toaster oven they'll be crispier.
-Pour the warm tomato sauce over right before eating.
+I recommend storing the rice balls in a separate container than the tomato sauce.
+If you heat them in the microwave they’ll be soft, and if you heat them in the oven or toaster oven they’ll be crispy.
+Pour warm tomato sauce over right before eating.

-Yes, I recommend using a food processor and then squeeze the excess moisture out with a paper towel or cheesecloth.
+Yes, I recommend using a food processor to rice the cauliflower, then squeeze the excess moisture out with a paper towel or cheesecloth.